Multi-User Endpoints

 Hint

 The Globus Compute Endpoint software implements the account management and session phases of PAM.
-As authentication is enacted via Globua Auth and Identity Mapping, it does not use PAM’s authentication (pam_authenticate(3)) phase, nor does it attempt to manage the user’s password.
+As authentication is enacted via Globus Auth and Identity Mapping, it does not use PAM’s authentication (pam_authenticate(3)) phase, nor does it attempt to manage the user’s password.
 Functionally, this means that only PAM configuration lines that begin with account and session will be utilized.

 Look to PAM for a number of tasks (which we tease here, but are similarly out of scope of this documentation):